vincerubinetti/intro-to-svgs/src/_sections/08-paths.md

 Line breaks are also permitted.

 There are many different ways to format path strings.
-However, for best clarity, this author recommends separating commands by line, and separating command values by space
+However, for best clarity, it is recommended to separate commands by line, and separate command values by space.